- Contractor crews have completed pouring the concrete bridge deck and are working on the bridge approaches.

 - The roadway alignment has been slightly changed near the old bridge to reduce impacts during construction.
-The majority of work will be done without delays for drivers.
+The majority of work is being done without delays for drivers.

 - Please be aware of the 45 mph construction zone speed limit and the 25 mph curve advisory speed limit in place for the duration of construction.

-- The project should be complete by summer of 2014.
+- The project should be complete this summer.

 - You can view pictures of the old bridge and preliminary design of the new roadway alignment.